I did the unthinkable yesterday.

 Of course what was I thinking?
 Speaking such truths to someone like herself.

 Because how could someone like myself experience such feelings of fatigue?

 Do I have children?

 Do I even have a household to maintain?

-That was her insinuation, her eyes thick with scorn and judgement.
+That was her silent insinuation; eyes laced with scorn and judgement.